oracle/pgql-lang/pages/pgql-1.0-specification.md

 Omit variable names in both vertices | `()-[e]->()` Omit variable name in edge | `(n)-->(m)`
-Omit variable name in edge (alternative,  one dash) | `(n)->(m)` Omitting variables in both vertex and edge | `k1->()->()->k2`
+Omit variable name in edge (alternative,  one dash) | `(n)->(m)`

-Finally, the parenthesis in the vertex term can be omitted, if the vertex term is attached to an edge term and there is no in-lined value constraints.
-Therefore the following syntax is a valid topology constraint in PGQL: `x->y->z<-w-[e1]->q`.

 ### Disconnected Topology Constraints